meshailabs-org/meshai-guides/mcp-integration.md

 ## MeshAI MCP Server

-The MeshAI MCP server (`https://mcp.meshai.dev/v1/mcp`) provides a Model Context Protocol interface that enables AI assistants like Claude to interact with your MeshAI infrastructure.
+The MeshAI MCP server (`https://mcp.meshai.dev/v1/mcp`) provides a Model Context Protocol interface that enables AI assistants like Claude Code and Google Gemini CLI to interact with your MeshAI infrastructure.
 This integration allows you to:

 - **Execute Agent Tasks**: Run any registered MeshAI agent directly from your AI conversation
 - **Orchestrate Workflows**: Trigger complex multi-agent workflows through simple natural language commands